1.2. Deviance, Rule Violations, and Criminality

 Applying Knowledge

 Example: The awkward outfit to the gym: knee socks, athletic shorts, and an oversized Broncos t-shirt mentioned above could be deviant.
 Based on Goode’s definition of deviance, this attire departed from the social norm at the gym in 2018.
 Whether we realize it or not some specific rules or norms are established in the gym (1); sometimes we have a dress code, but other times, we have to keep up with current ‘hip trends’ such as yoga pants for women in 2018.
-Next, I violated that norm by my attire (2); since it was a busy Monday night lots of people saw my attire, my audience, that was able to witness my act and then judge it (3).
-Lastly, they cannot kick me out for not dressing cool, but the awkward smirks, stares, and giggles were all I needed to know that my clothes were deviant and not cool (4).
+Next, I violated that norm by my attire (2); since it was a busy Monday night lots of people saw my attire, and my audience, was able to witness my act and then judge it (3).
+Lastly, they could not kick me out for not dressing cool, but the awkward smirks, stares, and giggles were all I needed to know that my clothes were deviant and not cool (4).
 This could certainly have not been true in 1950, 1980, or even the early 2000s.
 If I think back to when I started lifting over a decade ago, yoga pants were unheard of and no one wore anything ‘tight’ to the gym.
 Today yoga pants are regular and in some parts of the country for women and men.